Home: Products: ActiveReports Barcode FAQ & Tutorial:

 Use Chr(9) for a tab and Chr(13) for a return.

-The ActiveX Control and DLL products may be easily used in ActiveReports.
-Linear barcode symbologies are available as well as 2D barcodes such as PDF417, Data Matrix and Maxicode.
+The IDAutomation ActiveX Control and DLL may be easily used in ActiveReports.
+Linear barcode symbologies are available as well as 2D barcodes such as PDF417, Data Matrix, and Maxicode.
 In the example below, a Code 128 barcode will be included in an ActiveReport.
 The ActiveX Control is very useful in ActiveReports because the control automatically formats "Human Readable" data for AIs in UCC128 and EAN128 barcode types.
-More about this...

 2. Start Visual Basic and open the ActiveReport to add the barcode.

-3. On the ActiveReport toolbox, choose the more controls button that looks like this:
+3. On the ActiveReport toolbox, choose the More Controls icon:

 The more controls button

-Then, select the barcode control from the list of available ActiveX Controls (it begins with IDAutomation).
-After selecting it, the barcode control will appear in the report.
+4. Select the barcode control from the list of available ActiveX Controls that begins with IDAutomation and the barcode control will appear in the report.
 The control may be sized as necessary.

 Select the barcode control from the list of available ActiveX Controls (it begins with IDAutomation).
 After selecting it, the control will appear in the report.

-4. To change the properties of the barcode control such as height and symbology type, select the control and choose View - Properties Window.
+5. To change properties of the control such as height and barcode type, select the control and choose View - Properties Window.

-5. To connect the barcode control directly to a single data field from the data source, select or enter the DataField property from the property window.
+6. To connect the control to a single data field from the data source, select or enter the DataField property from the property window.

 To connect the barcode control directly to a data field from your data source, select or enter the DataField property from the property window.

-2. Make sure the barcode control is not bound to a data field - the DataField property in the property window should be blank.
+2. Make sure the barcode control is not bound to a data field and that the DataField property is blank.

 3. Double-click on a blank area in the report to show the report code.

-4. Add the following code to the report where "sscc18" and "ucc128" are fields to be include in the barcode and DAODataControl1 is the data control.
+4. Add the following code to the report where "sscc18" and "ucc128" are fields to be included in the barcode and DAODataControl1 is the data control.

 Private Sub ActiveReport_FetchData(EOF As Boolean)